BiocPy/GenomicRanges/README.md

 print(hits)
 ```

-For more use cases, checkout the [documentation](https://biocpy.github.io/GenomicRanges/)
+Checkout the [documentation](https://biocpy.github.io/GenomicRanges/) for more usecases.

 <!-- pyscaffold-notes -->